hum4noidx/upschedule/README.md

 - [PostgreSQL] - awesome database
 - [Aiogram] - pretty simple and fully asynchronous framework for Telegram Bot API
 - [Asyncpg] - database interface library designed specifically for PostgreSQL and Python/asyncio.

+## Features

+- Can simply show lesson schedule for the current day or for tomorrow
+- Simple broadcast for different groups or for everyone
+- Some cool features for groups, including auto-deleting join messages

 ## Installation